Catherine Roraback

-Early life and family
+Early life

 Roraback, commonly known as "Katie", was born in Brooklyn, New York to Reverend Albert Edward Roraback and Gertrude Remsen Ditmars on September 17, 1920.
 Her parents were married in Brooklyn on June 24, 1914.
 Her father, Albert Roraback was a Congregational Minister of the Church of the Evangel in Brooklyn.
 Albert Roraback graduated from Yale Divinity School in 1905 and became a pastor at the Church of Evangel in 1910.
 Reverend Roraback was initially from Canaan, Connecticut, where his father, Alberto T. Roraback, was the chief justice of the Supreme Court of Connecticut.

 Among Catherine's well-known relatives was her great-uncle, political boss J. Henry Roraback, who controlled the Connecticut Republican Party from 1912 to 1937, serving as the party's chairman.
 The Republican Party successfully unified and controlled most affairs throughout the state in the 1920s under Roraback's leadership.
 At the time, he was considered the most influential man in Connecticut.
 He was a strong influence in the creation of Connecticut's Candlewood Lake, which is used today to generate electricity.
 Ironically, amidst the struggle for suffrage at the beginning of the 20th century, J. Henry Roraback opposed the bill that would grant women's suffrage in the United States.
 This stance contrasted significantly with Catherine's deep involvement in women's rights and her promotion of feminism that came to be her legacy.

 Catherine Roraback was also a cousin Andrew Roraback, a state politician and judge from Connecticut.
 Her family ties to political leaders in Connecticut are extensive and were a powerful influence on her career, as was the influence of her parents, both of whom were social activists.

 Roraback attended Mount Holyoke College, from which she graduated in 1941, and Yale Law School, in where she graduated in 1948.
 She was the only woman in her graduating class at Yale.
 In 1955, Roraback took over her family's solo practice in Canaan, Connecticut.
 She inherited the practice from her uncle, J. Clinton Roraback, who was a trial lawyer.
 The practice was founded in 1873 by her grandfather, Alberto Roraback.
 She continued the solo practice in Canaan until her death in 2007.
-Throughout her early career, she participated in many controversial cases, such as a Smith Act trial in Connecticut in the 1950s, in which she defended members of the Communist party such as Ladislaus "Laddie" Michalowski, a Progressive organizer whom Roraback represented in front of the House Un-American Activities Committee.

 Career

+Early career

+Throughout her early career, Catherine Roraback participated in many controversial cases, such as a Smith Act trial in Connecticut in the 1950s, in which she defended members of the Communist party such as Ladislaus "Laddie" Michalowski, a Progressive organizer whom Roraback represented in front of the House Un-American Activities Committee.

+In 1954, Roraback represented a defendant in Connecticut who was charged with violating the Smith Act in a case centered around a charge that the defendant had advocated the overthrow of the government of the United States because the defendant had read the writings of Karl Marx.